Detachment2702/books-accelerate/accelerate/week02.md

 - Software and tech are key differentiators for orgs in the delivery of value to customers and stakeholders
 - strategic use of technology explains revenue and producitvity gains MORE than mergers, acquisitions and entrepreneurship
-- link has been foud between use of technology and profitablity
+- link has been found between use of technology and profitablity

 - devops has emerged as a key factor in differentiating orgs
   - the answer to how do we build secure resiliant rapidly evolving sistributed systems at scale